-One question that many resume-writers ask themselves is how to deal with abbreviations and acronyms.
-It’s often tempting to abbreviate and use those acronyms as often as possible, since resumes should never be longer than one or two pages.
+One question that many resume writers (professinal or DIY-ers) ask is how to deal with abbreviations and acronyms.
+It’s often tempting to abbreviate and use those acronyms as often as possible, since resumes should never be longer than two pages.
 And since you obviously want to pack as much relevant info as possible into those two pages, why not shorten as many words and phrases as possible?

 Well, there’s good news and bad news on that front.
 The good news is that you can abbreviate and use acronyms where appropriate.
 The bad news is that you need to be careful about what you shorten and ensure that everything is clear to the reader.